 If you are using your institution's computer system: You (or your IT staff) will have to download the meteorological fields and emissions data that are used to drive GEOS-Chem.
 Please proceed to Section 4.2.

 Because of the large volume of data, you must download the shared data directories via FTP or a similar utility such as wget, FireFTP, or SecureFX.
 Tracking the shared data directory structure with Git is impossible due to its size.
 See the Minimum system requirements for GEOS-Chem wiki page for information on typical disk space requirements for GEOS-Chem.

-If your research group consists of several GEOS-Chem users, then the GEOS-Chem shared directory structure should already be stored in a common disk space on your computer cluster.
-In this case, you (or your IT staff) will only need to download the new emissions inventories and related data files that were introduced in v11-01.
+If your research group already consists of several GEOS-Chem user: The GEOS-Chem shared directory structure should already be stored in a common disk space on your computer cluster.
+In this case, you (or your IT staff) will only need to download the new emissions inventories and related data files that were introduced in v11-02.

 For detailed instructions on downloading the shared data directories, please see the following wiki page subsections:

 |Sample restart files that you can use to spin up your own GEOS-Chem simulations|

 Important Note!
 In GEOS-Chem v11-02, all shared data directories are now subdirectories of a single root directory called ExtData.
 If downloading the shared data directories for the first time, you (or IT staff) must set up the ExtData directory prior to running GEOS-Chem v11-01.
 If you have previously downloaded the GEOS-Chem shared data directories, you can simply add symbolic links from ExtData to the existing data directories.
 Please see the Setting up the ExtData directory wiki page for detailed instructions on setting up your shared data directories so that they are compatible with GEOS-Chem v11-02.